 Biofertilizers are nutrient supplements for the plants.
-They possess various kinds of microbes that enhance the soil fertility.
+They possess various kinds of microbes that enhance soil fertility.

 Thus, Integrated Nutrient Management came into existence, and biofertilizers took momentum due to their benefits.